 Horses should be well prepared including their fitness and their feet.

 There will not be a vet on site.

 When can we arrive and depart?

-You will arrive the 31st of March to Tanginup, (Sam’s Property) by 3pm.
-We will finish up at camp on the 12th of April and you will depart the morning of the 13th (Saturday) before 10am.
+You will arrive the 22nd of March to Tanginup, (Sam’s Property) by 3pm.
+We will finish up at camp on April, 3 and you can depart the morning of the 4th (Saturday) before 10am.